-The Prediction (\texttt{Pred}) paradigm aims to predict a pre-defined label or a probability for molecules.
-It is widely adopted in fundamental molecular tasks such as predicting molecular properties~\cite{DBLP:journals/jcisd/YangSJCEGGHKMPS19,DBLP:conf/ijcai/SongZNFLY20,DBLP:journals/corr/abs-2012-11175} and estimating the probability of candidate products/reaction rules~\cite{coley2017prediction,DBLP:conf/nips/JinCBJ17,coley2017computer}. \texttt{Pred} is usually done by feeding the input into a deep neural network-based encoder to extract the task-specific embedding, which is then fed into a predictor module to obtain the output value, i.e.,
+The \textsc{Pred} paradigm aims to predict a pre-determined label or a probability for a specified molecule.
+It is extensively utilized in foundational molecular tasks such as predicting molecular properties~\cite{DBLP:conf/ijcai/SongZNFLY20,DBLP:journals/corr/abs-2012-11175} and estimating probabilities of candidate products/reaction rules~\cite{coley2017prediction,DBLP:conf/nips/JinCBJ17,coley2017computer}. \textsc{Pred} is accomplished by directing the input into a deep neural network-based encoder to extract a task-specific embedding, which is subsequently fed into a predictor module to generate the output value, i.e.,

-here $\mathcal{Y}$ can be a value (regression) or a one-hot/multi-hot vector (classification).
-Note that the input $\mathcal{X}$ can be a molecule in the form of either a graph or a corresponding SMILES sequence~\cite{DBLP:journals/jcisd/WeiningerWW89}.
-For these different types of representations, $\textsc{Enc}(\cdot)$ can be instantiated as a graph neural network (GNN)-based~\cite{DBLP:journals/jcamd/KearnesMBPR16,xiong2019pushing}, recurrent neural network (RNN)-based~\cite{DBLP:journals/corr/JastrzebskiLC16,DBLP:conf/bcb/0005WZH17} or Transformer-based~\cite{DBLP:journals/corr/abs-2107-08773} model followed by a pooling layer, the role of which is usually to obtain an overall representation of the molecule. $\textsc{Pre}(\cdot)$ can be implemented as a simple multi-layer perceptron (MLP) or a linear layer, depending on the specific needs.
+where $\mathcal{Y}$ signifies either a value (for regression tasks) or a one-hot/multi-hot vector (for classification tasks).
+The input $\mathcal{X}$ could be a molecular graph or its SMILES~\cite{DBLP:journals/jcisd/WeiningerWW89} or SELFIES~\cite{DBLP:journals/mlst/KrennHNFA20} sequence. $\textsc{Enc}(\cdot)$ and $\textsc{Pre}(\cdot)$ symbolize the encoder and predictor, respectively. $\textsc{Enc}(\cdot)$ could use a GNN~\cite{xiong2019pushing}, RNN~\cite{DBLP:conf/bcb/0005WZH17}, or Transformer~\cite{DBLP:journals/corr/abs-2107-08773} to manage disparate inputs.
+Following encoding, a pooling layer summarizes the molecule representation, and $\textsc{Pre}(\cdot)$, typically an MLP or a linear layer, generates predictions.